Photo: Trees in autumn at Kirishima National Park

 Summer is officially over, which means it’s that time of year again when the colors change all around us.
 The colorful and bright spring and summer flowers have passed and all the leaves that have grown on the trees will start to fade before falling to the ground.
 In Japan, this great event is known as kouyou, and the most notable leaves from the maple trees, especially the Japanese maple, are called momiji.
 As anyone who has visited Japan in the autumn time can attest to, this change is makes the visit worth it.
 The forests of Japan come to life with a beautiful gradation of orange, yellow, and red.
 The climate is also nice enough to comfortably walk around outside to fully enjoy the scenery.

 Kagoshima is located in the southern tip of Japan.
 This means that the autumn leaves occur much later than other parts of Japan.
-While it varies with the species of the tree, the foliage in the more central areas such Kanto (Tokyo) start to change around October and often peak in early November.
+While it varies with the species of the tree, the foliage in the more central areas such Kanto (area around Tokyo) start to change around October and often peak in early November.
 In Kagoshima, this change happens a couple weeks later.
 The change usually starts late October or early November and peaks near the end of November.
 The colorful leaves can often be observed well into December in some places, too.

 Here are a few recommendations for anyone planning to visit Kagoshima this autumn.

 This grand waterfall is nicknamed the Niagara of the Orient.
 The waterfall is breathtaking and the park along the river offers a great spot to enjoy the colors of autumn.
 In addition, there are some food stalls that create a festival like atmosphere. 📍MAP